 At the end of the course, all pupils will be required to sing/play as part of the performing element.
 This will be teacher assessed and externally moderated.
-One of the pieces must be linked to an Area of Study and the total performance time should be between 4-6 minutes, and can be made up of both solo and ensemble pieces.
+Pupils will write a short programme note based one of the pieces performed.
+The total performance time should be between 4-6 minutes, and can be made up of both solo and ensemble pieces.